FaisalAbusharar/CVDA/README.md

 Have you ever been lying in bed or away from home and wished you could control your PC — like shutting it down — without complicated apps or unreliable tools?
 **CVDA** makes it simple, using the power of Discord to give you remote access without any unnecessary bloat.

+This software currently only works for Windows systems.

 ---

 ## 🚀 How It Works